IntellectualSites/documentation/plotsquared/commands.md

 ### REMOVE

 Remove a player from a plot.
-This include the player whitelist (ADD, TRUST) and the blacklist (DENY) of the plot.
+This includes the player whitelist (ADD, TRUST) and the blacklist (DENY) of the plot.

 **Usage:**
 `/plot [[world;]X;Z] remove <player | *>`